 • Ensure each plan meets minimal essential value and minimal essential coverage.

-• Work with brokers and other SCA/ACA experts on the outside if there isn’t someone at the company who understands the SCA complexities.
+• Work with brokers and other SCA/ACA experts on the outside if there isn’t someone at the company who understands the SCA H&W complexities.

 • Be sure to obtain waivers (proof of insurance) from employees who waive benefits.
 Unfortunately, you just can’t take their word for it.
 If you’re audited and no documents on file means you’re paying fines.